Tenants and management

 2. Select the tenant you wish to manage from the Select a tenant drop-down.

-3. Change the number of RDUs assigned to the tenant by clicking - or +.
+3. Change the number of nodes per SambaNova hardware generation version assigned to the tenant by inputting the number or clicking the up or down arrows.

 4. Click Update to complete the process.
 Click Cancel to stop the process and return to the Tenant management window.